Safely switching MySQL charsets using Skeema

 Server default

-Each DB instance also has a notion of a server-level default, in the form of the character_set_server and collation_server dynamic global variables.
+Each DB server also has a notion of a server-level default, in the form of the character_set_server and collation_server dynamic global variables.
 These must be modified outside of Skeema.
-Be sure to change the value in the running DB instance, as well as persisting the change so that it survives server restarts.
+Be sure to change the value in the running DB server, as well as persisting the change so that it survives server restarts.

 Execution